sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/geometry/lectures.rst

  - *An Introduction to Convex Polytopes*, Arne Brøndsted, [Bro1983]_
  - *Lectures on Polytopes*, Günter M. Ziegler, [Zie2007]_

+For the nomenclature, Sage tries to follow:

+ - *Handbook of Discrete and Computational Geometry*, Chapter 15, [Goo2004]_

 Preparation of this document was supported in part by the OpenDreamKit project and written during the SageDays 84 in Olot (Spain).